Mohammad Shariff: Later life and post-retirement

 In 1980, Admiral Shariff's retirement was due and decided not to seek an extension as he was succeeded by General Iqbal Khan.
 He was given a guard of honour, and a monument under his name was built in Navy NHQ and the Joint Staff HQ.

-Upon retirement, he was appointed as Chairman of the Federal Public Service Commission and continued his role as military adviser to President Zia.
+Upon retirement, he was appointed as Chairman of the Federal Public Service Commission and continued his role as military adviser to President Zia-ul-Haq.
 However, he was given criticism for leading the appointment of those civil bureaucrats who were loyal to his government and his chairmanship, while those who were not were subsequently moved.
 He continued his role as military adviser and the chairmanship until the death of President Zia-ul-Haq in 1988 and took retirement from public service and his role as the military adviser to the Government of Pakistan.

 Admiral Shariff was a recipient of Hilal-i-Jurat, which was awarded to him after the 1971 war and the Nishan-e-Imtiaz by Bhutto after coming back from India.

 After his retirement, he lived a quiet life in Islamabad surrounded and supported by close friends and family, and served as President of Elaf Club of Pakistan, a political and military think tank based in Islamabad.

 On 23 September 2010, Admiral Shariff wrote and launched his first autobiography Admiral's Diary, in English.
 The ceremony was held at the Bahria University Auditorium.
 Chief of Naval Staff Admiral Noman Bashir was chief guest on the occasion.
 The book launching was attended by seasoned retired military officers and serving bureaucrats, senior retired and serving officers of the three services, family members and friends of the author, notable literary personalities, press and media.

 Shariff died on 27 April 2020.